Serving Hobart for over 200 years

 Critical care services are often the patients’ first point of contact and are divided into intensive care services and emergency medicine services.

-RHH provides a 24-hour, seven-day-a-week emergency department, and critical care comprises a nine-bed Intensive care unit (including cardiothoracic intensive care), and five-bed high dependency unit.
+RHH provides a 24-hour, seven-day-a-week emergency department, and critical care comprises a 14 bed combined Intensive Care Unit (including cardiothoracic intensive care) and High Dependency Unit.